 Serving suggestions

 This pork loin roast is quite filling on its own.
-However, I do enjoy it sliced thin on some homemade bread when I’m on the go!
+However, I do enjoy it sliced thin on some homemade dutch oven bread when I’m on the go!

 Leftovers